vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Bhav.
 (1. 68.
 29-42 ) describes it; KKV 187–188.
 Sasyotsara( festival of ready crops )—to be performed in su.

-on an auspicious tithi, nakṣatra and muhurta by going to the field with songs and music, making a fire and homa therein, carrying some ripe corn and offering it to gods and pitȚs to the recitation of Vedic mantras; the performer par takes of the ripe corn mixed with curds and should celebrate
+on an auspicious tithi, nakṣatra and muhūrta by going to the field with songs and music, making a fire and homa therein, carrying some ripe corn and offering it to gods and pitȚs to the recitation of Vedic mantras; the performer par takes of the ripe corn mixed with curds and should celebrate

 a festival.
 HV II, 914 (from Brah.)
 Sahasrabhojanaridhi( Procedure of giving dinner to one